Army vs. Ball State NCAA Football Odds, Plays and Insights | October 2, 2021

 Ball State Stats and Trends

-- So far this year Ball State is winless against the spread.
+- Thus far this season Ball State is winless against the spread.

-- The Cardinals have been underdogs by 6.5 points or more two times this year and have not covered the spread once.
+- The Cardinals have yet to cover the spread this year when underdogs by 7.5 points or more.

-- Ball State's games this year have gone over the total in one out of three opportunities (33.3%).
+- Ball State's games this season have gone over the total in one out of three opportunities (33.3%).

-- In games that Ball State totals more than 277.8 yards, the team is 0-2 against the spread and 1-2 overall.
+- Ball State is 0-2 against the spread and 1-2 overall when the team churns out over 277.8 yards.

 - The Cardinals have turned the ball over two more times (7 total) than the Black Knights have forced a turnover (5) this season.